-Using the elos (electro-optical-synergy) technology, involves utilising intense pulsed light, as well as radio frequency (RF) to even out the skin tone, stimulate collagen production and reduce pore size.
+Using the elos (electro-optical-synergy) technology, involves utilising intense pulsed light (IPL), as well as radio frequency (RF) to even out the skin tone, stimulate collagen production and reduce pore size.
 It also has an anti-inflammatory effect which can help settle symptoms of rosacea.

 After seeing the doctor to discuss what may be achieved, settings are prescribed, with the standard regimen usually involving a series of two to five treatments, two weeks apart.
 These sessions are booked with a registered nurse.